-First a little backstory.
 I have lived in California all my life.
-I was born in Los Angeles and lived there and a few other neighboring cities until my mid thirties.
-I thoroughly enjoyed the Southern California lifestyle until a divorce caused me to rethink my life.
-I began searching for other areas to live and happened upon Oakland, CA via a friend.
+I was born in Los Angeles and in Southern California until my mid thirties.
+I thoroughly enjoyed the SoCal vibe until a divorce caused me to rethink my life.
+I began searching for other areas to live and settled on Oakland, CA via a friend.
 I moved to Oakland in May of 2000 and I’ve lived in Northern California ever since.
-I got into the Northern California lifestyle and love that too.
-The two area are vastly different and I call both home.
+Each area of California has its own vibe and I’ve come to love the Northern California lifestyle too.
+The two areas are vastly different and I call both home.
 After 8 years of living in Oakland, I was set on buying a house and the suburbs called.
-I lived in my first house for 8 years and then upgraded 2 years ago once the market bounced back.
-I now thoroughly enjoy suburban life, especially since I work in downtown Oakland and still get to see city life every week.
+I lived in my first house for 8 years and then upgraded once the market bounced back.
+I thoroughly enjoy suburban life, especially since I work in downtown Oakland and still get to experience the city hustle and bustle.

-I say all this to say, as a Californian, I had never taken a trip up the coast, in either area.
-My boyfriend’s birthday is in August and we are always looking for a vacation so with minimal time off, I thought a trip up farther north than where we live would be perfect.
+I say all this to say, as a Californian, I had never taken a trip up the coast.
+Jimmy’s birthday is in August and we are always looking for a vacation or quick get away so I thought a trip up the coast north of where we live would be perfect.
 I accomplished a few things on my list, a drive up the coast, a visit through the redwoods, and a visit to a drive thru tree.

 We set out early Saturday morning and planned to stop at the following places, Bodega Bay, Sea Ranch, Bowling Ball Beach, arrive at our hotel in Fort Bragg and spend the evening there, then on Sunday set out for the Drive thru Tree via the redwoods, head to Eureka, and finally visit the Arcata Marsh.

 Well along the way that plan blew up.
 We couldn’t find some of the places and didn’t have time to investigate further and others turned out super disappointing.